Perfect for families, pets, walkers and cyclists

 Seacliff Beach is entered through a private road off the A198 at Auldhame.
 It is a wonderfully sheltered spot containing Seacliff Harbour, said to be the smallest harbour in the UK.
 Great views of Tantallon Castle which looms on a cliff overlooking the beach.
 Sandy beach, ideal for families and water sports, with excellent rock pools at either end of the beach.

 A long narrow strip with a rocky shoreline, which when submerged at high water exposes geologically interesting rocks and extensive limestone outcrops.
 The foreshore gives way to a series of sandy, shingle and pebble beaches.
 The whitewashed lighthouse at Barns Ness, dating from 1901, was built by David Stevenson.
-Added to this are great views out to sea and the sounds of a plethora of bird life
+Added to this are great views out to sea and the sounds of a plethora of bird life.
+30-minute drive on the A1.

-A small quiet beach lying in the shadow of Torness Power Station. with a walkway along the seawall of the power station.
+A small quiet beach lying in the shadow of Torness Power Station.
+26 miles from the coastal campsite at Drummohr, with a walkway along the seawall of the power station.
 Good for sea fishing due to the warm waters around the power station.

 Almost hidden behind